halbs13/Dynamics-NAV-Payroll/au-payroll-single-touch-payroll-processing.md

 Tick Create File and select OK.

-Select Yes

-Once the file has been created you will need to Save the file.
-Make sure you save the file in a secure area of your network as the file contains sensitive information about your organisation and employees.
+Save the file in a secure area of your network as the file contains sensitive information about your organisation and employees.

 Enter any relevant filter options as required, e.g. Payroll No. and select OK.

-Select Yes

-Select Yes

-Payfocus will now generate the file as shown below.

 Once the file has been generated you will be prompted to Open, Save or Cancel.

-Select Save.
-Make sure you save the file in a secure area of your network as the file contains sensitive information about your organisation and employees.
+Save the file in a secure area of your network as the file contains sensitive information about your organisation and employees.

 Upload the saved file to your Portal of choice.
 Follow the provided “How To” instructions based on your SSP’s requirements.